So you’ve been diagnosed with irritable bowel syndrome and have been told to start on the low FODMAP diet?

 If you’re not able to choose low FODMAP or aren’t sure – don’t panic!
 Just do your best to reduce the overall amount of obvious FODMAPs.

 For example, don’t choose French onion soup, but maybe choose a tomato basil soup you know might have onion and garlic in small amounts.
 We want to think of reducing rather than completely avoiding in situations we don’t have complete control over.

 Getting started on the low FODMAP diet doesn’t have to be complex.
 It comes down to having a plan, taking it one step at a time, and working low FODMAP swaps into your typical eating behaviours!
-Having partners like Rachel Pauls Food is SO helpful to improve access to low FODMAP foods PLUS they’re a trove of credible low FODMAP information and advice!
+Working with a dietitian can help, learn more about our team here!